-What original Hermione said is that snowy owls are not native birds.
-A snowy owl is a species of owl, officially known in Chinese as a xuě-xiāo, quite literally a 'snow owl'.
-The Chinese translator apparently does not realise this, translating it as xuě-bái de māotóuyīng ('a snow-white owl') or snow-coloured owl.
+Hermione originally said that snowy owls are not native birds.
+A snowy owl is a species of owl, officially known in Chinese as a 雪鴞 xuě-xiāo, quite literally a 'snow owl'.
+The Chinese translator apparently does not realise this, translating it as 雪白的猫头鹰 xuě-bái de māotóuyīng ('a snow-white owl') or snow-coloured owl.

 Having missed the fact that the snowy owl is a particular species of bird, it's easy to mistranslate the rest of the sentence.
-Instead of saying that the xuěxiāo is not a native bird, the translator says that the māotóuyīng ('owl') is not a native bird.
+Instead of saying that the 雪鴞 xuěxiāo is not native to Britain, the translator is on the verge of saying that 猫头鹰 māotóuyīng ('owls') are not native birds.
 Perhaps sensing that this claim doesn't sit right, she modifies 'native birds' to 'ordinary local birds'.

 In any event, the key to the mistake lies in the translator's poor grasp of owl species.
 For more on this, see The Translation of Owl Species in Harry Potter.